 New Mexico's High-Risk Industry Concentration

-Construction firms in New Mexico pay $500 monthly for general liability coverage versus $50 for consultants due to accident risks.
-Mining and oil/gas extraction comprise 11% of state GDP compared to 1% nationally.
-These industries generate high rates of third-party injuries and property damage claims.
-New Mexico's concentration in hazardous operations means the statewide claims pool has elevated frequency and severity, affecting base rates for lower-risk businesses.
+Construction companies in New Mexico shell out $500 monthly for general liability versus $50 for consultants.
+Mining and oil/gas extraction account for 11% of the state's GDP compared to 1% nationwide.
+These operations rack up third-party injuries and property damage claims at alarming rates.

 New Mexico's Tourism and Hospitality Economy